Happy man driving

 • Driving a vehicle while holding a mobile phone - 3 penalty points

-• Using a vehicle without a valid NCT certificate - 3 penalty points
+• Using a vehicle on a public road without a valid NCT certificate - 3 penalty points

 • Driving without reasonable consideration - 2 penalty points